Frequently Asked Questions

 Do you offer private tuition?

 We do offer private tuition, but normally only for solo dances for competitions.
-As far as Syllabus classes are concerned, if a pupil needs extra coaching we can offer lessons at any one of our school branches.
-However, in exceptional circumstances, we will do our very best to accommodate the needs of the individual.
+As far as Syllabus classes are concerned, if a pupil needs extra coaching we can offer lessons at the main Clifton branch.